facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns the maximum value of ``x``.
     ``x`` must be an orderable type.
-    Note: 1. the timestamp type represents a time instant in microsecond precision.
+    Note: 1.
+Timestamp is in microsecond precision.
           2. Map type is not orderable type in Spark.
           3. Nested nulls are allowed within complex types.